muratkeremozcan/aws-cdk-in-practice/README.md

 ## Addendum: `export:env` in CDK

 There is this neat plugin in Serverless Framework called [export-env](https://www.serverless.com/plugins/serverless-export-env) that can export your stack's env vars to the .env file.
 CDK does not have this utility built in, but we can make it work.
-It will be slightly different in every cdk setup, but the idea is about using CfnOutputs (in any construct) then using a script to extract them from `manifest.json`.
+It will be slightly different in every cdk setup, but the idea is about using CfnOutputs (in any construct) then utilzing a script that uses AWS SDK's `cfn.describeStacks` to remotely get the specified stack's data, and write it to the .env file.

 There are a few constructs we are utilizing `CfnOutput` already, and these can be added anywhere.
 ```ts